Tomires/thesis/analysis.md

 ## Gaming applications

 The realm of gaming applications that are focused on teaching Japanese is comparatively small.
 It is very important to distinguish between true gaming experiences and simple mechanics borrowed from the gaming industry.
 For example, there is a number of "games", whose sole gaming mechanic is the concept of hit points with no further interactivity other than selecting answers to queries.
 For the purpose of this thesis, we will not classify these applications as games, but rather as non-gaming applications with a gamification element.
-I have selected three examples that can be thought of as videogames in their own rights.
+We have selected three examples that can be thought of as videogames in their own rights.

 ### Fude Samurai